sytabaresa/kingly/README.md

 modifying the state chart library (open/closed principle):

 - entry and exit actions
-  - decorating action factories
+  - decorating action factories (cf. the [multi-step workflow demo repo](https://github.com/brucou/cycle-state-machine-demo))
 - logging/tracing/monitoring
-  - decorating guards and action factories
+  - decorating guards and action factories can allow
-  - while not directly exposed, control state can still be traced by injecting the information in the decorated guard and action factories
 - contract checking (preconditions, postconditions and probably invariants - to be investigated) for both states and transitions
   - can be done by inserting in first position extra guards which are always failed and decorating exising guards

-Note that these extension more often than not would perform effects, meaning that the order of application becomes significant in general.
+Note that these extensions more often than not would perform effects (logs, ...), meaning that the order of application becomes significant in general.
 This is to be investigated further at a later point.

-Equipped with a history of inputs and the corresponding outputs, it is also possible to do property-based testing (for instance checking that a patter in a sequence of outputs occurs only when a pattern occurs in the matching sequence of inputs).
+Equipped with a history of inputs and the corresponding outputs, it is also possible to do property-based testing (for instance checking that a pattern in a sequence of outputs occurs only when a pattern occurs in the matching sequence of inputs).

 These extensions are useful to check/test the **design** of the automata, i.e. checking that the